 I hear from people all the time who’ve been following this blog, read our books, been loving Rails, become impressed by a job post, or been inspired by a conference talk we’ve given.
 It’s intensely gratifying to hear how something you put into this world has had a chance to affect someone.
 Especially when the… keep reading

 There’s an unfortunate pattern amongst the Silicon Valley set whenever a startup heralding from their midst is subjected to even mild scrutiny.
 It’s perhaps best illustrated in its archetype by this tweet from Paul Graham: In 2008, Facebook had a mere 100 million users.
 In 2018, they had over 2 BILLION users.
 The scope of… keep reading

 Basecamp is hiring a Senior Programmer on our Security · Infrastructure · Performance team to help keep our products safe, reliable, and fast until the end of the Internet.
 We’re accepting applications for the next two weeks with a start date in early September.

 The open office has gone from the dominant workplace layout to cultural pariah, with these environments seeming to produce more interruptions than collaboration.
 We’ve even railed against open offices right here on this very blog!
 But the open office itself isn’t entirely to blame for the distractions that plague office workers.
 In this episode, two… keep reading

 Here’s one way to create more mental wriggle room for yourself in tough situations as a leader.
 Before you figure out what to do, you must first figure out how to think as a leader.
 But what if you’re not even sure what to think?
-A direct report who’s well-liked by the team is underperforming, yet you can’t… keep reading
+A direct report who’s well-liked by the team is underperforming,… keep reading